#GoldMovie, #MonsterTrucks, and more – Movie Reviews

 Gold

 This movie, inspired by the Bre-X mining scandal, is a decent mystery.
-It’s gold fever set in the 80s.
+It’s a gold fever set in the 80s.
 Kenny’s passion for the gold business is striking and keeps you watching.
 As much as Kenny tries to hold on to his family’s business, he is losing his grip on reality.
 Michael, on the other hand, keeps his cool and has a vast knowledge of Indonesia.
 With their separate styles, they love the art of gold mining and can’t wait to be successful.
 Even with a great premise, the movie lags in the middle and your mind will wander.
-They could have cut 15 to 30 minutes out of the film and still had a great story line.
+They could have cut 15 to 30 minutes out of the film and still had a great storyline.
 Also, you see more of Matthew McConaughey in his underwear than necessary.
 The ending will leave more questions than answers about Micheal and Kenny.
 This is a decent way to kill 2 hours at matinee prices, otherwise wait for On Demand.

 I give it 2.5 out of 5 stars

-God we work hard in this business.
+God, we work hard in this business.
 Sometimes for nothing – Kenny Sr

 Did you know Kenny?
 Did you know? – Bobby